KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 **Resonance**
 The soul’s harmonic attunement to universal verity or divine order.
-It is the subtle echo of Source within one’s being —
+It is the subtle trace of Source within one’s being —
 a vibration that signals alignment with supernal patterning.

 **Coherence**